bet0x/whmcs2billysbilling/v1.0.1/README.md

 ** EXTRA : HIGHLY IMPORTANT **

 When a payment come from exmaple Paypal, you maybe not want it to send the money to the "Default payment account id" in BillysBilling, to prevent this.
-Create a bank account in BillysBilling with the exact same name WHMCS uses.
+Create a bank account in BillysBilling with the same name WHMCS uses and a prefix of whmcs- (example: whmcs-paypal).
-Most of the time Paypal uses the name "Paypal" in WHMCS and you should call the bank account "Paypal" in billysBilling.
-If you call it the same, "Whmcs to BillysBilling" will find the account and use it instead of the "Default payment account id".
+Most of the time Paypal uses the name "Paypal" in WHMCS and you should call the bank account "whmcs-paypal" in billysBilling.
+If you call it this, "Whmcs to BillysBilling" will find the account and use it instead of the "Default payment account id".

 All done.